Are you looking for young adult books with magic and romance? Here are 5 reasons why you should read Grim Lovelies by Megan Shepherd.

 With the sudden murder of Mada Vittora and disappearance of pragmatic beastie, Luc, Anouck’s world falls apart.
 Having never left the confines of her magic-protected prison, she and the other beasties run for their lives.
 Facing murder charges is the least of their worries since they secretly possess stronger magic than any other witch, wizard, and goblin in the Haute and Royal witchcraft world.

 Worst of all, the beasties require a witch to renew their spell before they transform back into wild animals.
-Loosing the ability to love and live like the Little Mermaid in the human world, all of the beasties are willing to fight to the death.
+Losing the ability to love and live like the Little Mermaid in the human world, all of the beasties are willing to fight to the death.
 With time running out, there is a goblin battle, stolen kisses, enchanted shrubbery, and so much bloodletting.

-Five Heart-Stopping Reasons To Read Grim Lovelies
+Five Heart-Stopping Reasons To Read Grim Lovelies By Megan Shepherd

 Intrigued?
 Why read Grim Lovelies and not sleep or eat the entire day until finished?
 Here are 5 heart-stopping reasons: